Wanyufo/FHNW_SWA_Bibliothek/README.md

 #### Minimum requirements

-The application should be able to at least do the following:
+The application should be able to, at least, do the following:
 * List the entities
 * Create/edit one entity

 You will have to use a repository (or database), where you will _persist_ the entities.
 This repository could be a _real_ database (deployed via **Docker** for instance), an _in-memory_ one or a simple file.

+#### Suggested course of action

+1. Think about the components you will need
+1. Draw a component/class diagram
+1. Start to code

 #### Possible extensions

+* Delete
 * Entity:
   * `Magazine` (as extension of `Book`)
   * `Company` (as extension of `Person`)